brycewray/hugo-site/content/posts/2022/04/static-tweets-astro.md

 ### Tip: use aliases

-Make things easier on yourself---*i.e.*, avoiding a lot of relative file references---by **using Astro's [aliases](https://docs.astro.build/en/guides/aliases/) feature**.
+Make things easier on yourself --- *i.e.*, avoiding a lot of relative file references --- by **using Astro's [aliases](https://docs.astro.build/en/guides/aliases/) feature**.
 In your project's appropriate file (`jsconfig.json` or, if you're using [TypeScript](https://www.typescriptlang.org/), `tsconfig.json`), have at least the following:

 ```json
 {